dysolution/FavRatio/README.markdown

 FavRatio is intended to be two things:

 1. A fav aggregator site with features other sites don't have, such as FavWeight.
-1. A way to learn about the Twitter API as well as the community that uses Twitter's "favorite" feature through the use of a freely-available open source Django application.
+1. A way to learn about the Twitter API as well as the community that uses Twitter's "favorite" feature through the use of a freely-available open source Rails application.

 FavRatio is different to other fav aggregators: